Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Bunker Hill Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Bunker Hill Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 2 percentage points in approaches, 3 percentage points in meets, and 4 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Bunker Hill Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 2 percentage points in approaches, 3 percentage points in meets, and 4 percentage points in masters.

 2023-24: Reading: 94% (approaches), 84% (meets), 58% (masters); Math: 91% (approaches), 81% (meets), 43% (masters)